Melissa Conrad Stöppler, MD

 - Another approach is to pad the potentially affected area.
 Many sorts of padding are available at the drugstore:

-- cushioned insoles to pad your feet and alleviate mechanical pressure.
+- Cushioned insoles to pad the feet and alleviate mechanical pressure

 Fauci, Anthony S., et al. Harrison's Principles of Internal Medicine.
 17th ed.
 United States: McGraw-Hill Professional, 2008.